geniusinaction/GEO244/00_set_up_environment/README.md

 # 00_set_up_environment
-Some resources for setting up your conda env
+Some resources for setting up your conda environment for running the notebooks in the class.

 [GEO244.yml](GEO244.yml) : a YML file with the packages required to run the notebooks for the course.
 If you are conda-cognizant, then you will know that you can install all the packages and the whole environment using this command: